rackerlabs/design-system/_docs/style/focus-states.md

 Consider the following best practices when you construct focus states:
 **CHECK WITH RYAN TO SEE IF ANY ACCESSIBILITY BEST PRACTICE NUGGETS MIGHT BE RELEVANT**

-- Apply focus state to any element that can be interacted with via mouse, keyboard, touch, or voice command.
+- Apply focus state to any element that can be interacted with using a mouse, keyboard, touch, or voice command.
 - xxxx.
 - xxxx.